datafordemocracy/publicpresidency/updates/MCupdates.md

 ## 2017-11-24
-Scraped cable news transcripts for (top rating news shows):
+Scraped cable news transcripts for (top rated news shows):
 * CNN: Anderson Cooper 360, Erin Burnett Outfront, The Situation Room
 * MSNBC: Rachel Maddow, The Last Word/O'Donnell, All In/Hayes
 * FOX: The Five, Hannity, The Story/MacCallum (Carlson and Baier not available on Fox News site)